ckonig/codechallenge/README.md

 - [x] Design & implement a basic, stubbed external interfaces (web&cli) for email service
 - [x] Connect controller & mailer directly.
 Manually test the synchronous mail app from both interfaces.
 - [x] Remove HelloWorld remnants
-- [ ] Update static CLI mail command to take input from console (or file?)
+- [x] Update static CLI mail command to take input from console
-- [ ] Make AggregateMailer do the retry & fallback parts
+- [ ] Make AggregateMailer do the retry & backoff parts
-- [ ] Add database, generate IDs for mails.
-Allow checking email status by ID via web interface.
+- [ ] Add database, generate IDs for every mail.
+Allow checking email status by ID via web / console interface.
-- [ ] Look at the listener tech that is already built in to laravel app, what can it do for us?
+- [ ] Decide on queueing technology, add queue to the mix, split app into foreground & background application
 - [ ] Look into vertical scaling of background worker with regards to queue consumption, transaction safety.
-- [ ] Decide on queueing technology, add queue to the mix, split app into foreground & background application
 - [ ] Look into vue.js frontend application
 - [ ] Look into traffic management & gateways for horizontal scaling of web endpoint

 ## Important Issues

 - Find out how to deal with environment config and secrets.
 It's unacceptable to keep secrets under version control.

 ## Choices & Revisions